SarahBorgelt/SarahBorgelt/README.md

 - 🎯 **Guess the Number** – A simple number guessing game built in JavaScript.
 - 🔮 **Fortune Teller** – Fun, interactive fortune-telling mini app.
-- 💰 **Personal Finance Tool** – Currently working on Monte Carlo simulations and other budgeting tools in Visual Studio Code.

 ## 🚧 In Progress